roboleary/LeapTrainer.js/README.md

 	trainer.create('Halt', true); // The controller won't switch to training mode

-While in _training mode_ LeapTrainer will watch for [a configured number of training gestures](#Options), and once enough input has been gathered _'Halt'_ will be added to the list of known gestures.
+While in _training mode_ LeapTrainer will watch for [a configured number of training gestures](#options), and once enough input has been gathered _'Halt'_ will be added to the list of known gestures.

-If a learning algorithm is being used that requires an initialization period (for example, [neural network-based  recognition](#Subclassing)) then a [training completion event](#Events) will fire once the algorithm has been fully initialized.
+If a learning algorithm is being used that requires an initialization period (for example, [neural network-based  recognition](#sub-classing-the-leaptrainercontroller)) then a [training completion event](#events) will fire once the algorithm has been fully initialized.

-The [LeapTrainer UI](#TrainerUI) can be used as an interface for training new gestures.
+The [LeapTrainer UI](#the-leaptrainer-ui) can be used as an interface for training new gestures.

-## <a id="Listening"></a>Receiving events when gestures are detected
+## Receiving events when gestures are detected

 Once a gesture has been learned LeapTrainer will fire an event with the name of the gesture whenever it is detected again.